 Working fire and carbon monoxide detection devices is a primary concern for any home inspectors and valuers.
 Carbon monoxide detectors are mandated in all but a small number of states, while smoke detectors are required everywhere.
 Be familiar with the regulations in your area regarding the placement of detectors, or consult a real estate professional.

 Did you know we buy houses Queens?
-Learn about the advantages of selling a house by owner or how to find cash home buyers in New York.
+Learn about the advantages of selling a house by owner or how to find cash home buyers on Long Island or New York.

 Minor house repairs don’t significantly impact the overall value of your property but are still worth doing when you have time and money available.
 Minor repairs can make a difference in the way your house looks.
 These inexpensive repairs you should do yourself can be done with the help of family members or friends who are handy with tools.